 If you’ve been following me for a while, you know self-sufficiency is the ultimate driver in what I do along with maximizing nutrition intake.
 Anytime you can take control and grow something yourself it’s a BIG win, especially in the unstable world we live in today.

 Microgreens are also becoming a HUGE small-business opportunity.
 You can sell them for $50 per pound!
-You can learn more about growing microgreens for profit in this article by GroCyle.
+You can learn more about growing microgreens for profit if this is the avenue for you.

 How to Grow Broccoli Microgreens